 Phonics is taught in a highly structured programme of daily lessons across FS/KS1 and KS2 in groups differentiated according to children’s phonic awareness and development.
 The Letters and Sound programme is followed, providing a synthetic approach to the teaching of phonics.
-This is supplemented by Floppy Phonics, Songbird Phonics, Bug club, Espresso and other ICT games.
+This is supplemented by Floppy Phonics, Songbird Phonics, Big cat Collins, Espresso and other ICT games.

 Each session gives an opportunity for children to revisit their previous experience, be taught new skills, practise together and apply what they have learned.